 Goal 2: Instill in graduates a high value of and commitment to patient autonomy and respect.

-PLO 1: The SNU PA graduate will, within the framework of Christian Principles, be able to provide competent, evidence based, entry level, preventive and interventional healthcare in a variety of settings.
+PLO 1: The SNU PA graduate will, within the framework of Christian Principles, be able to provide competent, evidence-based, entry-level, preventive, and interventional healthcare in various settings.

-PLO 4: The SNU PA graduate will successfully navigate the framework of the U.S. healthcare system, stay abreast of public policy, medical literature, and best practices for the purposes of advocating for patients, protecting patients from harm and ensuring patient autonomy by safeguarding and implementing informed consent.
+PLO 4: The SNU PA graduate will successfully navigate the framework of the U.S. healthcare system and stay abreast of public policy, medical literature, and best practices to advocate for patients, protect patients from harm, and ensure patient autonomy by safeguarding and implementing informed consent.

 Competencies are the integration of specific skills and knowledge that demonstrate not only mastery of concepts, but a practical ability to apply knowledge and skills in the practice of medicine.
 The PA profession has defined specific competencies for practice, and the PA Education Association has adapted the profession specific competencies to PA education and entry level practice.
 The following program specific competencies have been adapted from the PAEA competencies and will be met by all SNU PA program graduates.